TaumuLu/react-scroll-paged-view/README.md

 ~~**The react native 0.47 version uses the 0.1.\* version**~~
 **Has been perfectly compatible with the above RN version, directly install the latest package**
 **Click events that do not appear in the internal ScrollView component can be replaced with onPressIn**
+**Web version of ViewPaged needs to set the height, the default height is document.documentElement.clientHeight**

 ## Demo
 | IOS | Android | Web |